Skip to Content

 Leucism impacts a bird’s survival due to its effect on camouflage, making birds more vulnerable to predation.
 Here are some key points about bird survival in relation to leucism:

-• Camouflage and Predation: Leucistic birds with white patches or muted colors may stand out to predators, especially in environments where they don’t match their surroundings.
+• Camouflage and Predation: Leucistic birds with white patches or muted colors may stand out to predators, especially in environments where they don’t match their reduced camouflage surroundings.
 This reduced camouflage can make them easier targets.

 • Adaptation: Leucistic birds may face challenges in adapting to their environment due to their altered appearance.
 This can impact their ability to find food, avoid predators, and blend in with their flock.